judeleonard/Hamoye_Project/README.md

 # About this Repository.
-This repository contains all the materials and project assessment works done at hamoye data Science internship at various stages.
+This repository contains all the materials and my project  work assessments done at hamoye data Science internship at various stages.

 # Introduction